A Functional Perspective on Knowledge Distillation in Neural Networks: Experimental Setup

 \subsection{Hypothesis Testing}

-To evaluate whether KD facilitates functional knowledge transfer, we test whether student models trained via KD are functionally more similar to the teacher than control models.
-Our primary hypothesis is:
+To evaluate whether KD increases teacher--student functional similarity beyond controls, we compare KD to SIDDO and RCD on each metric and condition.
+We use paired tests by matching runs across conditions: for each architecture--dataset--teacher-seed setting and student seed, models share the same initialisation and the same data order, isolating the effect of the distillation signal from stochastic factors.
+For a given architecture--dataset--teacher-seed setting and KD coefficient $\alpha$, our primary hypotheses against controls are:

-\begin{itemize}[nosep] \item[$H_0$:] KD students, on average, are no more similar to the teacher than control models. \item[$H_a$:] KD students, on average, are more functionally similar to the teacher than control models. \end{itemize}
+\begin{itemize} \item[$H_0$:] KD students, on average, are not more functionally similar to the teacher than control models. \item[$H_a$:] KD students, on average, are more functionally similar to the teacher than control models. \end{itemize}

-We test each functional similarity metric using a two-sided Mann-Whitney U test (significance level = 0.05).
-Comparisons are made between two control conditions and the variable of interest:

-\textbf{Same Initialisation Different Data Order (SIDDO):} models with the same initialisation and architecture $M_0$ as the teacher, trained with seeds 10-19.